GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 Awesome!
 Everything works as intended.
 We parsed the `Atom` feed from Wordpress to capture the latest articles, then selected a random article and tweeted the title and the URL on our Twitter Bot account, [AirbrakeArticle](https://twitter.com/AirbrakeArticle/status/946896220181561344).

-We now have the basic structure of our application up and running, so next week we'll refine it and make it more real-world ready by implementing realtime error monitoring via Airbrake's NodeJS package, then we'll ensure this entire application can run automatically and serverlessly by using AWS Lambda.
+We now have the basic structure of our application up and running, so next week we'll refine it and make it better suited to the real-world by implementing real-time error monitoring via Airbrake's NodeJS package.
+We'll also ensure our Twitter bot application can run automatically and serverlessly by using AWS Lambda.
 Stay tuned!

 ---